thanhld1703/wis.20202.open-edx/.reports/FEATURE_SOCIAL-FOOTER.md

 The get_footer function which is shared in all footer GUI part provides a subsection, called social_links.
 This section display the social media associated with the current site, helping promote popularity and accessibility of the site.
-However, the current source code prevent the good as it always loads the default configuration, which contains nothing useful, so we modify the api for footer to enable the dynamic.
+However, the current source code prevents the good as it always loads the default configuration, which contains nothing useful, so we modify the API used for footer to enable the dynamic.

 // insert illustration of bug